 for which the name of an actual device or, most commonly, the name

-not specified or is not valid, METAFONT will default to proof mode
+the mode is not specified or is not valid, METAFONT will default to

-which produces large character images for use in font design and
+proof mode which produces large character images for use in font

 .2602gf after the job name.
 Examples of proof

 mode output can be found in Computer Modern

 identical to the system used by TeX, with values generally in the

 range 0.5, 1.0, 2.0, 3.0, 4.0 and 5.0.